 Rinsing and cleaning:

-- Add 2-3 times the amount of water to 1 part of oats.
-So for 1 cup of buckwheat, add about 3 cups of water.
+Add 2-3 times the amount of water to 1 part of oats.
+So for 1 cup of oats, add about 3 cups of water.
 Give the seeds a quick stir to ensure that water contact is made by all seeds.

 Time to sprout: